 Going Green is a WKYU-PBS Main Streets segment on three solar installations in Kentucky.

-"The Kentucky Solar Energy Guide" by Andy McDonald and Joshua Bills - Text on solar in Kentucky.
+"The Kentucky Solar Energy Guide" by Andy McDonald and Joshua Bills - Text on solar in Kentucky by very knowledgeable authors.
 Out of print, and not so easy to find anymore.

 Kentucky Solar Partnership's Primer on Solar Hot Water, including best practices.

 Introduction to Renewable Energy - Free online course offered by Solar Energy International (SEI) in English and Spanish.
 Participants receive a Certificate of Completion upon successful completion.